forest-fire/firemodel/docs/using/relationships.md

    * set this to `true` and it will throw the `firemodel/duplicate-relationship`
    * error.
    *
-   * If this remains in the default state of `false` and FireModel can detect this
+   * If this remains in the default state of `false` and Firemodel can detect this
    * state without doing any additional DB queries it will fire a
    * `RELATIONSHIP_DUPLICATE_ADD` dispatch event.
 This shouldn't be relied on but
    * can sometimes proactively alert developers in development of unintended